This post may contain affiliate links. Please read our disclosure policy.

 homemade protein bars overhead image of ingredients for dates version in small bowls with identifying words

-In the dates version (nut-free)
+In the dates version only (nut-free)

 homemade protein bars overhead image of ingredients for peanut butter and cocoa powder version in small bowls with identifying words

-In the peanut butter version
+In the peanut butter version only

 Brown homemade protein bars made with chocolate drizzle made with protein bar recipe on white surface